Polirecyliente/SGConocimiento/Programming/B01_C/01_Language_basics.md

 In the escape sequence `\uXXXX`, the 'u' stands for Unicode, the 'XXXX' represents a hexadecimal number of four digits, with the code point of an UTF-8 character.

 In the escape sequence `\UXXXXXXXX`, the 'U' stands for Unicode, the 'XXXXXXXX' represents a hexadecimal number of eight digits, with the code point of an UTF-8 character.

+The escape sequence `\0` is the null character, in C it's used to terminate strings, so when printing the string `"str\0TRUNC"`, the `TRUNC` part is truncated because it's after the character `\0`.

 ## Constants